theupdateframework/taps/tap4.md

 As our use cases suggest, there are some implementations that may want to allow clients to fetch target files from multiple repositories.
-Yet, in doing so, users risk receiving malicious files if one of these repositories is compromised.
+Yet, in doing so, users risk receiving malicious files if one of these repositories should be compromised.
 This TAP presents an implementation strategy to enable a user to securely and precisely control the trust given to different repositories.
-The guidance here can be applied using any type of data storage/file format, as long as it follows the implementation logic presented here.
+The guidance here can be applied using any type of data storage/file format mechanism, as long as it follows the implementation logic presented here.

 # Specification